VishuKalier2003/WorkIndia-irctc/README.md

 Also, make sure to have MySQL installed in the localhost.
 It may not be necessary to have a database named 'irctc' created in MySQL.

-After installing these packages, run the below command to start the api
+After installing these packages, enter into the parent directory of `WorkIndia` and run the below command to start the api, do not use `node app.js`, since the codebase is developed in ES6, which might create conflicting dependencies in some localhost environments.

-    node app.js
+    nodemon app.js

 ---